is a 1973 novel, a postmodern Doorstopper

 - Bilingual Bonus: The novel has liberal doses of words and phrases from French, German, Spanish, and Herero.

-- The Blob: A giant sentient adenoid that consumes its victims in acid, who seem to like it.
+- Blob Monster: A giant sentient adenoid that consumes its victims in acid, who seem to like it.

 - Brick Joke: "You never did the Kenosha Kid."